Great Point Ventures EIS Fund

 Target companies must have the potential to address large new markets or disrupt existing ones and should be led by entrepreneurial teams with a proven track record.

 The target return is 2x after tax relief, and not guaranteed.
-Potential exit routes include trade sale, management buy-outs, IPO or a combination.
+Potential exit routes include trade sales, management buyouts, IPO or a combination.
 Please note, exit options and timeframes are not guaranteed.

 The UK content sector is growing at twice the rate of the UK economy.
 The fund looks for content creation businesses in filmed entertainment, gaming and music.
 The remit is nationwide, not just London.
 Indeed, companies from the “Nations and Regions” can be attractive because Ofcom, the regulator, imposes quotas on Public Service Broadcasters to ensure a proportion of programmes are made in the UK outside the M25.
 An example of a recent investment made by the fund is Seven Seas Films, based in Bristol (see portfolio examples below).